jamesccupps/jamesccupps.github.io/PROTOCOL.md

 2. **Enumerate-then-read** (no catalog needed).
 Use `0x0986` (FLN enumerate, §12.15) and `0x0981` (panel-wide point enumerate, §12.12) to walk the device.
 Both opcodes return entries with the point **name** included, so the implementer learns the slot layout dynamically.
 Costs one round-trip per ~10 points but gives a complete picture without prior knowledge.

 3. **Slot-based reads with a catalog** (catalog required).
 To translate `read slot 4 on device VAV001` into `"this is ROOM TEMP, units DEG F, analog read-only"`, the scanner needs the application's point table.
-The catalog is conventionally shipped as a JSON file keyed by application number, with each entry listing `{slot: (name, description, units, read_only, slope, intercept, ptype)}`.
-A reference catalog covering ~797 applications is publicly available in the [P2Scanner repository](https://github.com/jamesccupps/P2Scanner) as `tecpoints.json`.
+The catalog is conventionally shipped as a JSON file keyed by application number.
+A reference catalog covering 1024 applications is publicly available in the [P2Scanner repository](https://github.com/jamesccupps/P2Scanner) as `tecpoints.json`.
 Implementers who don't want to vendor that file can derive most of it from `0x0981` enumeration responses (which return slot + name + value + units per point) or from Siemens TEC application reference documents.

 **Choice criteria:**